 - Production planning

 - Marketing, sales and Customer Relationship Management (CRM)

 - Materials and inventory management

 - Financial reporting

-ERP provides an integrated and continuously updated view of core business processes using a common database.
-An ERP system in effect shares controlled data across the various departments of an organization.
+An ERP system provides an integrated and continuously updated view of core business processes and information.
+It is a shared point of access for consistent control of information among the various departments of an organization.